scott-w/backbone.marionette/CONTRIBUTING.md

 We run two separate development branches: `master` and `next` representing the current patch version and the next planning major/minor version respectively.

+The release process is most easily explained by example.

 ### Releasing Patches